ntate6630/SC126_to_MPF-1B_Project/README.md

 original Micro Professor.
 The speed of 74Fxxx series logic is so fast there are no latency issues even when the CPU is running at 36.864 MHZ.
 I now have a Micro Professor that now runs 20 times faster!!!

+# Extended functionality
+Some additional features I have added to the firmware are

+Serial transmit and receive for sending users code and BASIC programs to another Micro Professor.
+This replaces the original cassette tape load and save routines.

+i2C EEPROM read and write integrated in to the Micro Professor user interface.
+This allows loading and saving of users code or BASIC programs to an i2C EEPROM.